 Most of the equations used in observability.date cannot be used indefinitely, as they contain polynomial expressions in time which will diverge far from 2000.
 In case you should wish to use the site for dates very far into the future or past, the validity of the results is roughly as follows:

 Celestial objects: the correction for precession is valid for at least 100 centuries. observability.date covers dates from 0-9999AD (at least with the date support in Chrome) and so the precessed coordinates throughout that time should be accurate.
+The proper motion calculation is a simple method which will become inaccurate over long time spans for stars very close to the celestial poles.

 Local sidereal time: observability.date uses a method from the US Naval Observatory which they say loses precision at 0.1s/century.
 Thus, by 9999 (the last year for which the HTML5 date input works), the discrepancy should only be 8s.